CSCI5308/course-project-g01/README.md

 **How it Works:**

-1. **User-Friendly Interface**: A simple and intuitive interface for easy input of open-source GitHub repository URL, PAT, and email address.
+1. **User-Friendly Interface**: A simple and intuitive interface for easy input of GitHub repository URL, PAT, and email address.

 2. **Data Extraction:** The tool automatically extracts relevant data from the repository, including commit history, issue tracker, pull requests, and discussions.